-Billy Idol, born William Michael Albert Broad, is an English singer, songwriter, musician, and actor who rose to prominence in the late 1970s as the lead singer of the punk rock band Generation X. He then launched a successful solo career, becoming a significant figure in the MTV-driven "Second British Invasion" of America.
-His music blended punk sensibilities with a more accessible pop sound, contributing to his widespread international fame and iconic status in pop culture.
+Billy Idol, born William Michael Albert Broad, is an English musician who rose to prominence in the late 1970s as the frontman for the punk rock band Generation X. He transitioned to a successful solo career in the 1980s, becoming a prominent figure in the MTV-driven "Second British Invasion."
+Idol's music blended punk sensibilities with pop appeal, creating a signature sound that resonated globally and cemented his status as a music icon.

-In 1958, at the age of two, William Michael Albert Broad moved with his parents to the U.S., settling in Patchogue, New York and living in Rockville Centre, New York.
+In 1958, at the age of two, William Michael Albert Broad (Billy Idol) moved with his parents to the U.S. and settled in Patchogue, New York.

-In 1971, when William Michael Albert Broad was 15, his family moved to Bromley, where he attended Ravensbourne School for Boys.
+In 1971, when he was 15, William Michael Albert Broad's (Billy Idol's) family moved to Bromley, where he attended Ravensbourne School for Boys.

-In October 1975, William Michael Albert Broad began attending the University of Sussex to pursue a Philosophy with Literature degree.
+In October 1975, William Michael Albert Broad (Billy Idol) began attending the University of Sussex to pursue a Philosophy with Literature degree.

-In 1976, Billy Idol began his music career as a guitarist in the punk rock band Chelsea, but left after a few weeks.
-Later in 1976, Idol formed Generation X with former Chelsea bandmate Tony James, taking on the role of lead singer.
+In 1976, Billy Idol started his music career as a guitarist for the punk rock band Chelsea but left after a few weeks.
+Later in 1976, he formed Generation X with Tony James.

-In 1976, William Michael Albert Broad left the University of Sussex after one year.
+In 1976, William Michael Albert Broad (Billy Idol) left the University of Sussex after one year.
+He later joined the Bromley Contingent.

 In 1977, Billy Idol sang "Your Generation" on the TV series Marc.

-In 1980, Generation X, with Billy Idol as lead singer, performed in the film D.O.A.: A Rite of Passage.
+In 1980, Generation X performed in the film D.O.A.: A Rite of Passage before disbanding.

-In 1981, Billy Idol moved to New York City and became a solo artist, working with former Kiss manager Bill Aucoin.
-He also released the EP Don't Stop, which included "Dancing with Myself" and a cover of "Mony Mony".
+In 1981, Billy Idol moved to New York City and began his solo career, working with Bill Aucoin and guitarist Steve Stevens.
+He released the EP Don't Stop.

-In July 1982, Billy Idol released his debut solo album, Billy Idol, through Chrysalis Records.
+In July 1982, Billy Idol's debut solo album, Billy Idol, was released.

-In 1982, Billy Idol became an MTV staple with his music videos for "White Wedding" and "Dancing with Myself", contributing to the "Second British Invasion" of the US.
+In 1982, Billy Idol became an MTV staple as part of the "Second British Invasion" of the US, with "White Wedding" and "Dancing with Myself".

-In 1983, Billy Idol released his second studio album, Rebel Yell.
-The album was a major commercial success and featured hit singles "Rebel Yell" and "Eyes Without a Face".
+In 1983, Billy Idol released his second studio album, Rebel Yell, which became a major commercial success with hit singles "Rebel Yell" and "Eyes Without a Face".

-In 1983, Billy Idol's label released "Dancing with Myself" in the US, along with a music video directed by Tobe Hooper.
+In 1983, Billy Idol's label released "Dancing with Myself" in the US in conjunction with a music video directed by Tobe Hooper, which played on MTV for six months.

-In 1984, the MTV Video Music Awards, an annual awards ceremony, were established by MTV.
+In 1984, the MTV Video Music Awards was established as an annual awards ceremony by MTV.

-In 1986, Billy Idol released the album Whiplash Smile, which included the hits "To Be a Lover", "Don't Need a Gun" and "Sweet Sixteen".
+In 1986, Billy Idol released Whiplash Smile, which sold well and included the hits "To Be a Lover", "Don't Need a Gun", and "Sweet Sixteen".

-In 1987, Billy Idol released Vital Idol, a remix album.
-Also in 1987, a live rendition of his cover of Tommy James' song "Mony Mony" topped the United States chart and reached number 7 in the UK.
+In 1987, Billy Idol released a remix album titled Vital Idol.
+Also in 1987, a live rendition of "Mony Mony" topped the United States chart.

 In 1988, Billy Idol released the greatest hits album Idol Songs: 11 of the Best, which went platinum in the UK.

-In 1988, Billy Idol's son Willem was born from his relationship with Perri Lister.
+In 1988, Billy Idol's son, Willem, was born with his partner Perri Lister.
 Willem later became a member of the rock band FIM.

-In 1989, Billy Idol separated from his long-term partner, English singer and dancer Perri Lister.
+In 1989, Billy Idol separated from his long-term partner, Perri Lister.

-On 6 February 1990, Billy Idol was involved in a serious motorcycle accident in Hollywood that nearly cost him a leg.
-He was hit by a car, requiring a steel rod to be placed in his leg.
-While hospitalized, he vowed to stop wearing clothing featuring the Confederate flag.
+On 6 February 1990, Billy Idol was involved in a serious motorcycle accident in Hollywood, requiring a steel rod to be placed in his leg.

 In 1990, Billy Idol broke his leg in a motorcycle accident.

 In 1990, Billy Idol released Charmed Life.
-Due to injuries sustained in a motorcycle accident, the video for "Cradle of Love" was shot with Idol filmed from the waist up.
+Due to injuries from a motorcycle accident, the video for "Cradle of Love" was shot with Idol from the waist up.
 The song was featured in the film The Adventures of Ford Fairlane.
-"Cradle of Love" earned Idol a third Grammy nomination.

 In 1990, Billy Idol released the album Charmed Life.

-In 1993, Billy Idol released Cyberpunk, an experimental album recorded in a home studio using a Macintosh computer, and played a Generation X reunion show.
-The album did not perform well in the United States.
+In 1993, Billy Idol released Cyberpunk, an experimental album recorded in a home studio using a Macintosh computer with Studiovision and Pro Tools.

 In 1994, Billy Idol collapsed outside a Los Angeles nightclub due to an overdose of gamma-Hydroxybutyric acid (GHB).